treeman/why_cryptocurrencies/chapters/properties_of_money.markdown

 Some countries&emdash;[like Sweden][skatt-bitcoin]&emdash;have ruled that Bitcoin isn't a currency because there is no responsible issuer and not a legal tender in any country.

+Others have ruled in favor of Bitcoin as a currency.
+For example [EU ruled][] that cryptocurrency exchanges doesn't require VAT and are tax free.

 [^wikipedia]: <https://en.wikipedia.org/wiki/Money>

 [skatt-bitcoin]: <https://www4.skatteverket.se/rattsligvagledning/373946.html?date=2018-12-17> "Swedish link: Skatteverket divestment of Bitcoin (2018-12-17)"